-- 3-mile GNCC loop – open to big bikes only
+- 3-mile GNCC Loop – open to big bikes and minis

-- 2-mile eMTB loop – open to all mountain bikes, not just eMTB
+- 2-mile Mountain Bike Course – open to all mountain bikes, not just eMTB

 - Each vehicle will be given a garbage bag.
 We ask you contain your own trash and dispose of it in our dumpster at the front gate on your way home.
 Thanks in advance for pitching in.